eldoy/sirloin/README.md

-server.websocket.clients           // The connected clients as an array server.pubsub                      // The pubsub connection info server.pubsub.channel              // The current pubsub channel name server.pubsub.sender               // The sending pubsub connection server.pubsub.receiver             // The receiving pubsub connection
+server.websocket.clients           // The connected clients as an array server.pubsub                      // The pubsub connection info server.pubsub.channel              // The current pubsub channel name server.pubsub.publisher            // The publishing pubsub connection server.pubsub.subscriber           // The subscribing pubsub connection
 server.pubsub.connected            // The pubsub connection status
 server.config                      // The active config for the server